Weizhi-Du/intro-to-flask-guide/README.md

 ```
 The app will be accessible at `http://127.0.0.1:5000/`.

-Good job!
+Amazing!
 You just launched your first flask app.
-If you would like to learn something more and make your web application more powerful (and possibly 10 points for your CSE 330 creative project), let's create a full-stack web application using **React** for the frontend and **Flask** for the backend.
+If you would like to learn something more and make your web application more powerful (and possibly another framework for your CSE 330 creative project), let's create a full-stack web application using **React** for the frontend and **Flask** for the backend.

 Assume that you have been through steps 1-4, and you may use `Control + C` to stop your application and get ready to modify your frontend and backend.